filecoin-project/specs/mining.md

 		return 1
 ```

-Note: For clarity we explicit what may happen when a miner fails to submit a PoSt, if they are currently late to submit a PoSt or have been slashed, they will have no power.

 ### Ticket Generation

 For details of ticket generation, see the [expected consensus spec](expected-consensus.md#ticket-generation).

-New tickets are generated using the smallest ticket from the parent TipSet at height `H` and added to the `Tickets` array.
+New tickets are generated using the last ticket in the ticket-chain.
 Generating a new ticket will take some amount of time (as imposed by the VDF in Expected Consensus).

 Because of this, on expectation, as it is produced, the miner will hear about other blocks being mined on the network.
 By the time they have generated their new ticket, they can check whether they themselves are eligible to mine a new block (see [block creation](#block-creation)).

-They then assemble a new TipSet using any valid blocks they heard about while generating the ticket  (likely of height `H+1`) and mine atop the smallest ticket in that new TipSet.

-If a miner fails to generate a valid `ElectionProof` using their lookback ticket, they will likely hear about other blocks being mined on the network at height `H+1` and can thus assemble a new TipSet to mine off of with these blocks (as above).
-If the miner hears of no new blocks, they must instead draw a new ticket to scratch in order to try leader election again (as other miners will).
+There are now three possible situations:
+- The miner is eligible to mine a block: they produce their block and form a TipSet with it and other blocks received in this round (if there are any), and resume mining at the next height.
+- The miner is not eligible to mine a block but has received blocks: they form a TipSet with them and resume mining at the next height.
+- The miner is not eligible to mine a block and has received no blocks: they run leader election again, using:
+	- their losing ticket from the last leader election to produce a new ticket (the `Tickets` array in the block to be published grows with each new ticket generated).
+	- the ticket `K-1` blocks back to attempt to generate an `ElectionProof`.

 This process is repeated until either a winning ticket is found (and block published) or a new valid TipSet comes in from the network.
-If a new TipSet comes in from the network, and it is heavier chain than the miner's own, they should abandon their process to mine atop this new block.
-Due to the way chain selection works in filecoin, a chain with more blocks will be preferred (see [Chain Selection](expected-consensus.md#chain-selection) for more details).

-The `Tickets` array in the block to be published grows with each round (and a new ticket generated).
+Let's illustrate this with an example.

+Miner M is mining at Height H.
+Heaviest tipset at H-1 is {B0}
+- New Round:
+	- M produces a ticket at H, from B0's ticket (the min ticket at H-1)
+	- M draws the ticket from height H-K to generate an ElectionProof
+	- That ElectionProof is invalid
+	- M has not heard about other blocks on the network.
+- New Round:
+	- M produces a ticket at H + 1 using the ticket produced at H last round.
+	- M draws a ticket from height H+1-K to generate an ElectionProof
+	- That ElectionProof is valid
+	- M generates a block B1
+	- M has received blocks B2, B3 from the network with the same parents and same height.
+	- M forms a tipset {B1, B2, B3}
+- Finding the new min ticket/extending the ticket chain:
+	- M compares the final tickets in {B1,B2,B3} (each has two tickets in their `Tickets` array).
+B2 has the smallest final ticket.
+B2 should be used to extend the ticket chain, conceptually.
+- New Round:
+	- M produces a new ticket at H + 2 using B2's final ticket (the min final ticket in {B1, B2, B3})
+	- M draws a ticket from H+2-K to generate an ElectionProof
+	- That ElectionProof is invalid
+	- M has received B4 from the network, mined atop {B1,B2,B3}
+- New Round with M mining atop B4

+Anytime a miner receives new blocks, it should evaluate which is the heaviest TipSet it knows about and mine atop it.

 ### Block Creation